umputun/remark42/docs/email.md

 ```

-Usually you don't need to change/set anything else.
+Usually, you don't need to change/set anything else.
 In case if you want to use a different email template set `AUTH_EMAIL_TEMPLATE`, for instance
 `- AUTH_EMAIL_TEMPLATE="Confirmation email, token: {{.Token}}"`.
 See [verified-authentication](https://github.com/go-pkgz/auth#verified-authentication) for more details.

 ## Setup email notifications